ibm-cloud-docs/Cloudant/offerings/learning-center.md

 If we follow the lifecycle of a document, it starts with a `revision 1`.
 When it is modified later, it gets a `revision 2` and so on.
 With each incrementing revision number, the hash changes because the content of the document is being modified too.

-One thing to note:

-It is possible for a document to have more than one revision with the same number.
-That is two `revision 3s`.
+Note that it is possible for a document to have more than one revision with the same number.
+In this case, two `revision 3s` exists.
 This scenario is called a *conflict* and is "normal" in some circumstances.
 We see why later in the course, but for now, we can assume that the revision number increments with each update to a document.

 Let's follow the lifecycle of an example {{site.data.keyword.cloudant_short_notm}} document:

 When a new document is created (whether with an auto-generated `_id` or user-supplied `_id`), it is allocated a `revision 1`.
 You are sent the token in the response to your API request.
 Normally, you can discard the rev (unless you intend to modify the document soon).

-When we modify a document whose `_rev` is at `revision 1` (notice we change the name in the document from Liz to Elizabeth), the document is saved and a `revision 2` token is generated and returned to you in the API response.
+When we modify a document whose `_rev` is at `revision 1`, the document is saved and a `revision 2` token is generated and returned to you in the API response.
+Notice that we change the name in the document from Liz to Elizabeth.

 All simple enough so far.